pmb-7684/Data_Mining_Regression_Project3/README.md

 ### **Impact Section --To BE COMPLETED**

+The ability to generate wave energy offers any positive possibilities
+ - Unlike solar or wind power, wave patterns are more predictable and consistent which allows for relialbe energy production.
+Many researcher believe that waves are always breaking on the shore which can make wave energy inexhaustible.
+ - Oceans cover more than 75% of the Earth's surface which increased the opportunity to use wave converters.
+ - Like other renewable resources, wave energy does not have harmful emmissions.
+ - ll

+The disadvantages of generating wave energy includes
+ - Like wind turbines, Wave converters can be visually disruptive to coastal areas.
+ - inference with marine animal migration, damage to the seafloor ecosystems and obsructing shipping lanes.
+Wave energy turbines can also change habitats near the coast.
+ - Although, wave energy seems abundent, the set up cost of the technology is very high with frequent maintenance.
+ - The location of wave energy converters are limited to being building on the coast with strong wave patterns.

-Discuss the possible impact of your project.
+**Discuss the possible impact of your project.
 This can be socially, ethically, etc. It cannot be something like "our project has no impact" or "our project has no negative impact."
 Even the most well-intentioned projects *could* have a negative impact.
-We will not be checking for "right" or "wrong" answers, but showing your critical thinking.
+We will not be checking for "right" or "wrong" answers, but showing your critical thinking.**

 ### **Conclusion  --To BE COMPLETED**